PhysiCell-Tools/python-loader/README.md

 pcdl was forked from the original [PhysiCell-Tools](https://github.com/PhysiCell-Tools) [python-loader](https://github.com/PhysiCell-Tools/python-loader) implementation.

-The pcdl python3 library maintains three branches branches:
+The pcdl python3 library maintains three branches:

 + **Branch version 1** is the original PhysiCell-Tools/python-loader code.
 + **Branch version 2** will be strictly compatible with the original PhysiCell-Tools/python-loader code, although pip installable.